natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-6E%20TRAM.md

 * Access to excellent AIM-9L all-aspect air-to-air missiles
 * Decent flight characteristics when lightly loaded makes it viable in dogfights
 * Built-in TRAM turret provides FLIR and laser-targeting capabilities
+* Highly customizable secondary weapons due to the large variety of guided bombs, rockets, gunpods, air-to-air missiles and more which allows a loadout appropriate to almost any fight

 '''Cons:'''